 “Users should be familiar with their banking application in the first place to detect abnormal questions or pop-ups that look slightly different than the usual features,” Walsh says.

 6. Set up alerts via email, text or the bank’s app.

-This quick notification helps the consumer to detect potential fraudulent activity, which can then be addressed with your bank in a timely manner.
+A quick notification from your bank about transactions on your account can help you detect potential fraudulent activity.
+You can then address the matter with your bank in a timely manner.

-Banks, credit unions and investment firms are investing heavily to thwart these cybercriminals.
+Banks, credit unions and investment firms invest heavily to shield themselves against cyber attacks.

 “I think it’s safe to say banks spend billions to protect customer accounts,” says ABA’s Benda.
 “Due to Regulation E, they’re on the hook if there’s an attack.”

 Regulation E limits consumer liability to $50 if an unauthorized electronic funds transfer is caught by a customer within two business days, and up to $500 if caught outside the two-day window.
-While $500 is a considerable sum, financial institutions are responsible for everything above that amount.
+Financial institutions are responsible for everything above that amount.

-“Banks have very robust controls in place to control fraudulent activity,” says Benda, but the weak link is the consumer.
+“Banks have very robust controls in place to control fraudulent activity,” says Benda.
 “A lot depends on consumer behavior, making sure consumers follow safe practices.”

 Banks spend a lot of time and money to protect their digital operations (including mobile apps) and their customers from theft and fraud.
 Customers have to do their part too to best guard against attacks by practicing safe mobile banking habits.